ripankadakia/Brick-Timer/replit.md

 **Key Pages:**
 - **LandingPage:** Public landing page for logged-out users with sign-in button
 - **TimerPage:** Main interface for creating and running interval workouts with drag-to-reorder segments.
 Includes datalist autocomplete for workout names showing existing templates.
 When a template is selected, segments auto-populate.
 Workouts are automatically saved as templates when Start is pressed.
 Active workouts run in background when navigating to other pages.
+When the last segment is completed, the workout automatically saves to the database and returns to setup view without showing a summary screen.
 - **HistoryPage:** List view of completed workouts with expandable details and delete functionality
 - **AnalyticsPage:** Performance metrics and charts for specific segment types